 Head and neck cancers occur due to prolonged exposure to specific risk factors, such as tobacco use (e.g., cigarettes, cigars, chewing tobacco, or snuff), excessive alcohol abuse, or exposure to HPV.
 Cancer of the lip may be caused by prolonged exposure to sunlight, and is also a major cause of skin cancer.

 Treatment options depend on several factors, such as the stage of disease, type and location of the tumor, and the patient’s overall health.
+The Onco Clinic has the best head and neck oncologist in india or you can say head and neck oncologist in gurgaon.
 Treatment options for cancer are best discussed in a multi-disciplinary setting involving the surgeon, radiation oncologist, oncologist, pathologist, radiologist, speech and swallowing experts, as well as the patient and caregivers.
 Treatment options may include:

 Surgery—The goal of cancer surgery is to remove the cancerous tissue and a ring of normal tissue around it.
 The surgery may also include removing lymph nodes from the neck.
 Reconstructive plastic surgery may be needed if the cancer is widespread and requires extensive tissue removal.
 These may include surgery to the tongue, jawbone, facial skin, pharynx, or larynx.
 In cases such as this, tissue from other parts of the body, like the forearm or leg, can be transplanted to give patients the best possible cosmetic and functional outcomes.